dillonforrest/startup/_posts/2015-01-12-four-simple-sales-lessons-for-new-entrepreneurs.md

 # Offering help to solve problems is better than selling

 If you understand your users' problems, you can help solve them.
 You don't need to make a sale.
-Pushing a sale sounds ineffetive and unhelpful for your users.
+Pushing a sale sounds ineffective and unhelpful for your users.
 However, offering a real solution to their problems is helping your users.
 You make money by helping users, not by pushing sales on them.

 Admittedly, when demand has been established, you might need to facilitate the sale to ensure the transaction happens.
-This might be considered "pushing" a sale.
-Yet this is a sale that both parties want.
+You might need to ping them and nudge them in the right direction when they drop the ball.
+This might be considered "pushing" a sale, yet this is a sale that both parties want.
 That's okay.
 Pushing a sale that only you want is not.

-The ultimate benefit from choosing not to sell but to help solve problems is, ironically, that it's easier to actually try to make the sale this way.
+The ultimate benefit from choosing not to sell but to help solve problems is, ironically, that it's actually easier to try to sell this way.
 You feel less guilty and you're more confident. **Trying to solve problems rather than sell helps give me the confidence to put myself in front of other users and discuss my value proposition.**

 # Know that not everybody will be an early adopter